JetBrains/teamcity-documentation/topics/glossary.md

 Build runner
 : A TeamCity module that allows integration with a specific tool: Command Line, .NET, Kotlin Script, Gradle, and so on.
 Each build step defines the runner that will be used to execute it.

+Build step
+: A task to be executed by a build runner.
+A single build configuration can include multiple steps.

 Build tag
 : A label that can be assigned to a build.
 Labels can be used for organizing the history of builds, easier search and navigation, and so on.

+Build trigger
+: A rule that initiates a new build on a certain event (for example, on a change in the configured VCS root).
+The build is put into the build queue and is started when there are agents available to run it.

 Build working directory
 : The directory set as current for the build process.
 By default, this is the same directory as the build checkout directory.